falcosecurity/driverkit/README.md

 * llvm-12

 You can dynamically choose the one you prefer, likely switching on the kernel version.
 For an example, you can check out Debian builder, namely: `debianLLVMVersionFromKernelRelease`.

+### 5. kernel-crawler

+When creating a new builder, it is recommended to check that [kernel-crawler](https://github.com/falcosecurity/kernel-crawler) can also support collecting the new builders kernel versions and header package URLs.
+This will make sure that the latest drivers for the new builder are automatically built by [test-infra](https://github.com/falcosecurity/test-infra).
+If required, add a feature request for support for the new builder on the [kernel-crawler](https://github.com/falcosecurity/kernel-crawler) repository.